paypal/agent-toolkit/modelcontextprotocol/README.md

 Replace `YOUR_ACCESS_TOKEN` with your PayPal access token.
 Refer this on how to [generate a PayPal access token](#generating-an-access-token).
 Alternatively, you could set the PAYPAL_ACCESS_TOKEN in your environment variables.

-### Usage with Claude Desktop (Similar steps for Cline/Cursor/Github Co-Pilot, etc.)
+### Usage with MCP host (Claude Desktop/Cline/Cursor/Github Co-Pilot)

 This guide explains how to integrate the PayPal connector with Claude Desktop.

 ## Prerequisites
 - Claude Desktop application installed
-- Administrator access to your computer (for installing Node.js)
+- installing Node.js locally

 ## Installation Steps